Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Problem Setup

-\end{assumption} Here we abuse $e$ to represent the potential interventions on the systems because we do not know where the interventions will be added. \begin{assumption}[Sufficient mechanism] so that $\mathcal{L}(P(Y|X^{\prime}), P(\hat{Y}|X^{\prime})) < \delta$ holds. \end{assumption} Assumption~\ref{asp:asp1} ensures that it is possible to find a stable mechanism across different interventional environments.
+\begin{assumption}[Invariant mechanism] For a set of measurable features $X$ and target label $Y$ under a system with some unmeasurable variables $A$ which might affect both $X$ and $Y$, we assume that it is possible to decompose a subset $X^{\prime}$ from $X$ so that $\forall e \in \varepsilon, P(Y|X^{\prime}, e) = P(Y|X^{\prime}).$ \end{assumption} Here we abuse $e$ to represent the potential interventions on the systems because we do not know where the interventions will be added. \begin{assumption}[Sufficient mechanism] $ \exists f, P(\hat{Y}|X^{\prime}) = f(X^{\prime}) + P(\epsilon), $ so that $\mathcal{L}(P(Y|X^{\prime}), P(\hat{Y}|X^{\prime})) < \delta$ holds. \end{assumption} Assumption~\ref{asp:asp1} ensures that it is possible to find a stable mechanism across different interventional environments.
 Assumption~\ref{asp:asp2} indicates that it is possible to learn a stable mapping function that is sufficient to predict the label $Y$ accurately using the invariant mechanisms.
+Now we can formulate the robust decision rule ensembles as an optimization problem: